DOWingard/Analytics-Dashboard/VOID/glimpse/___SENSE.md

-# VOID SENSE : Analytics Object
+# VOID SENSE : Custom Analysis Object

+Controls the custom data display and some basic analysis tools

 Wraps the [Chebyshev](VOID/glimpse/utils/___CHEBY.md) class
 The analytics object controlled by the interactive console